Where will the National Rehabilitation Centre be and what will it look like?

 Equally important is the fact that the site is large enough to be able to accommodate all the planned development without diminishing the character of the open parkland setting.

 Both developments have been designed within a overall masterplan for the entire site from 2013 when detailed planning was granted for the Defence facility and outline planning for the complementary National facility (converted to detailed permission in late 2018).
-However the DMRC has been developed first as it is the catalyst for what follows in terms an NHS establishment.
+However, the Defence facility (the DMRC) has been developed first as it is the catalyst for what follows in terms an NHS establishment.
 It was always envisaged that, with the DMRC in place, the NRC could benefit by sharing knowledge, expertise and some specialist facilities (under terms agreed with Defence Medical Services) when it also became operational.

 The NRC is to be located on the north west side of the estate.
 The NRC site is surrounded by woodland on three sides.
 To the south, open parkland slopes gently down towards dense woodland, giving both near and far views of natural scenery providing premium views and open space.

-The NRC site is 400 metres from the DMRC which on the eastern side of the estate and, as a Defence establishment, within a secure perimeter.
-The two facilities are connected internally by a metalled road across the parkland and have limited views of each other.
+The NRC site is 400 metres from the DMRC which is on the eastern side of the estate and, as a Defence establishment, within a secure perimeter.
+The two facilities are connected internally by a metalled road across the parkland.

 Access to the NRC site will be from the Melton Road (A6006) located to the north of the site.
 A new access road will serve the NRC.
 The woodland between the site and road will screen views to/from the site.